 Opinion: Data centre operations must become more standardised

-Over the last 20 years or so, and especially in the last 10, we’ve seen data centres evolve from cost centres to drivers of businesses, in the process raising the profile of CIOs and putting ever-more stringent demands on data centre availability.
+Over the last 20 years or so, and especially in the last 10, we've seen data centers evolve from cost centres to drivers of businesses, in the process raising the profile of CIOs and putting ever-more stringent demands on data center availability.

-Realising that the data centre is the heart of their business has executive leadership teams thinking about data centre operations, and who is best positioned to do the job effectively.
+Realising that the data center is the heart of their business has executive leadership teams thinking about data center operations, and who is best positioned to do the job effectively.

-In this post, I want to focus on that data centre evolution story, and the ramifications it has for the CIO’s role as well as data centre operations.
+In this post, I want to focus on that data center evolution story, and the ramifications it has for the CIO's role as well as data center operations.